 Saturday retrieval programme (SRP) is not intended as a punishment but to assist a pupil to catch up with academic work when they have fallen behind.
 It takes place on a Saturday morning from 9.30 to 11.30 am.
-Pupils will only be placed in SRP by Heads of House or Senior Staff.
+Pupils will only be placed in SRP by their head of year or a senior member of staff.

-On Report System (Senior School)
+Report (support) system (Senior School)

-A pupil may be placed on Daily Report to support their learning or to help rectify poor work by his or her Head of House.
+A pupil may be placed on daily report to support their learning or to help rectify poor work or behaviour by his or her head of year.

 - 1. Parents are informed. - 2.
 The pupil carries a book requiring comment and signature each period. - 3.
 The pupil should place the book on the teacher's desk at the beginning of each lesson. - 4.
-The pupil reports to the Head of House regularly.
+The form tutor checks that the pupil is using the book properly. - 5.
+The pupil reports to the head of year regularly, who reviews progress.